 Marketing and advertising are close cousins to journalism, coming from the same basic need—to get messages and information out to the public quickly, concisely, and in a way that will be retained.
 Print was once the only way people got information.
 Now we have the opposite problem—there are so many channels to get news, conduct purchase research, and connect with the community that consumers experience information overload.
 It’s hard to know what’s legitimate and what’s a scam.

-Because of this historic relationship between marketing and journalism, the “digital killed print” mantra echoes through marketing and advertising with alarming frequency.
+Because of this historic relationship between marketing and journalism, the “digital killed print” mantra echoes throughout the marketing and advertising worlds with alarming frequency.
 However, it couldn’t be further from the truth.
 What digital marketing advertising did kill, however, was print’s exclusive hold on information, and the traditional ways people consume media.
-Just because information is readily available digitally doesn’t mean people still don’t turn to print for specific purposes.
+Just because information is readily available digitally doesn’t mean people don’t still turn to print for specific purposes.

 In fact, there’s a documented psychological interest in printed materials over digital pieces.
-One international consumer survey found that consumers trust the stories read in printed newspapers (51%) more than stories found on social media (24%).
-The same survey found that 45% of consumers agree that they like receiving personally-addressed advertising mail and printed leaflets delivered to their home, with 46% paying attention to them.
-A majority of consumers (76%) also indicated they are concerned about the trend of “fake news”—a phrase that, despite its cringe-worthy origin, is a very real problem in the digital publishing world.
+One U.S. consumer survey found that consumers trust the stories read in printed newspapers (56%) more than stories found on social media (35%).
+The same survey found that 71% of consumers don’t pay attention to most online advertisements, with 63% reading personally-addressed printed advertising mail.
+A majority of consumers (74%) also indicated they are concerned about the trend of “fake news”— a very real problem in the digital publishing world.

 Science doesn’t just tell us that people like print.
 It also tells us that people process print and digital differently.
-A 2015 study conducted by the USPS took a more neuroscientific approach to identifying the divide between print and digital messaging, measuring brain activity, eye movement while reading, and other biometric markers.
-In the study, subjects were presented with both print and digital ads.
-The study found that subjects were able to process the digital information faster, but chose to spend more time reading the print pieces and were able to recall more information from the print pieces when tested a week later.
+A 2020 study conducted by the Copenhagen Business School took a neuroscientific approach to identifying the divide between print and digital messaging, testing visual attention and memorization by measuring eye movement, brain activity, and other biometric markers.
+In the study, subjects were presented with both print and digital newspaper ads.
+The study found that subjects were able to process the digital information faster, but chose to spend more time reading the print ads and were able to recall more information from the print pieces when tested.

 However, it’s impossible to ignore the proof that print makes things more concrete and permanent, and people respond to that fact.
 Anyone can push out a message online.
 It takes a lot more effort and a degree of legitimacy to create and distribute a printed piece.

 This required effort also makes print more expensive than digital tactics.
 Cost is usually the main reason that brands choose to skip or minimize their printed materials, but that shouldn’t be the only factor.
-In fact, a greater expense isn’t necessarily a bad thing—with greater cost comes less competition for those precious audience eyeballs.
+In fact, a greater expense isn’t necessarily a bad thing—with greater cost comes less competition for audience attention.

 By the same token, opting to go 100% print and ignore digital outlets does your brand a major disservice.
-Investing all of your time, money, and creative energy in a few really gorgeous print pieces with gold foil and custom die cuts won’t accomplish the goal of turning leads into customers without support from a polished digital footprint.
+Investing all of your time, money, and creative energy in a few really gorgeous print pieces won’t accomplish the goal of turning leads into customers without the support of a polished digital footprint.

 While really great creative and high-quality printing do make a difference, the reality is that the buyer's journey is never a straight line from a single marketing touchpoint to making a purchase.
 In reality, it looks something like this:

-In fact, Salesforce states that it takes 6-8 marketing touch points just to turn someone into a qualified lead.
+In fact, The Rule of 7 states that it takes about 7 marketing touch points just to turn someone into a qualified lead.
 This doesn’t even account for the touches and efforts needed between that lead warming up to your brand and finally making a purchase, and definitely not the ones that keep those converted customers happy and loyal for years to come.
+Repeated exposure to marketing increases consumer’s familiarity and trust, enhancing recognition and improving retention of the brand message.

 When looking holistically at your marketing strategy, it’s important to put print to work in a strategic way.
 For example, a brand awareness push is likely best done primarily digitally with a few key print pieces—such as ads in publications that your target audience is likely to read, or a billboard or direct mail push in a specifically selected geographic area.
 Loyalty and reengagement should shift that balance—consider physical print pieces and gifts that reinforce your brand’s value to your existing customers, accompanied by digital follow-up in the form of an email drip.